lyxell/logifix/README.md

 # Logifix

-Logifix is a fast static analysis tool for Java that fixes violations automatically.
+Logifix is a fast static analysis-guided rewrite system for Java.
+It automatically rewrites bad Java code into good Java code and can be used to fix static analysis violations for static analyzers such as SonarQube, PMD or SpotBugs.

 <ul> </ul>